 Exolep: Have you thought about issuing an audio version of the Philosophy of Happiness book?

 Martin Janello: I have given it some thought.
-I even have a fairly good computer program that can read the text to me.
 However, I do not think that this kind of material lends itself very well to being read at a constant pace.
 The book calls for reflection that is in danger of being interrupted when the next sentence already barges in before the last sentence has been digested.
 That might change once a reader has read the book and would like to refresh the memory of it.
 But even in my review and editing process, I found myself preferring to read because it deepened my grasp.
 Still, I carry an open mind regarding the proposition and might change my disinclination with demand.

 GodelJ: You seem to claim that happiness should be the focal point of philosophy.
 How is that?